Landsbokasafn/deduplicator/src/site/markdown/manual.md

 The URL must be included and is indexed by default, but you can opt to not index it via `--no-url-index`.
 This limits your search strategies to `DIGEST_ANY`.

-If the URL is indexed, a canoncalized form of the URL can also be included (uses AggressiveUrlCanonicalizer from OpenWayback).
+If the URL is indexed, a canonicalized form of the URL can also be included (uses AggressiveUrlCanonicalizer from OpenWayback).
 This enables certain search strategies.
 This can be suppressed via `--no-canonicalized`.

 Lastly, you can use the `--add` option if you wish to add to an already existing index.
 Care should be taken not to mix indexes with different options regarding `--no-url-index` and `--no-canonicalized`.